Human Resource Development

 In 2021, stratified training has been further enhanced and opportunities to learn career designs, creation of a global mindset, basic knowledge of MBA, etc., will be provided annually to the younger generation with one to seven years of work experience and for each job class for the managerial staff.

-The training time per employee for specialized training and stratified training will be 12 hours per year.
+In 2024, the average number of hours of training per employee for specialized training and stratified training was 16 hours per year.

 In addition, we have established a correspondence education system and a public qualification incentive system for the purpose of self-improvement of individuals.
 As part of this growing culture of encouraging self-improvement, we have implemented a new public qualification incentive system from April 2019, including increased lump-sum incentives for public qualifications.